-CBD (Cannabidiol), in conjunction with THC (tetrahydrocannabinol) and the terpenes present in cannabis are what make medical marijuana, or MMJ, so useful.
+CBD (Cannabidiol), in conjunction with THC (tetrahydrocannabinol) and the terpenes present are what make medical marijuana, or MMJ, so useful.
 Terpenes are known to show synergistic effects in combination with cannabinoids like THC.
-The effect is known as the "entourage effect," and because the ingredients magnify each other’s impact, is what makes the cannabis plant effective.
+The effect is known as the "entourage effect," and because the ingredients magnify each other’s impact.

 Terpenes offer physical effects which include:

 - Pain relief